tarwn/lessthandot-hugo/blogs/content/posts/2014-02-26-dude-wheres-my-power-map.md

 </p>

 <p style="text-align: justify">
   As outlined in <a href="http://cwebbbi.wordpress.com/2014/02/25/power-map-is-released/">this blog</a> post by Chris Webb, you can only enjoy Power Map if you have the Office 365 version of Office 2013 Professional Plus.
 You know, <i>cloud first</i> and all that stuff.
-No worries, I thought, we have Office 365 at element61 (the company I work at if you’re wondering).
+No worries, I thought, we have Office 365 at element61 (the company I work at if you're wondering).
 </p>

 <p style="text-align: justify">
   Time to check out the new goodies so I went ahead and downloaded the service pack.
 After installing it and rebooting my computer I fired up Excel and went straight for the <i>Insert</i> tab, the new habit for Power Map.
 However, no Power Map in sight.
-I didn’t have the preview installed by the way, I’m a bit of a late adapter sometimes.
+I didn't have the preview installed by the way, I'm a bit of a late adapter sometimes.
 After holding back a few swears it came to me that I might have to enable some add-in, just like with Power Pivot/View.
 But, no Power Map add-in to be found.
 I forgot to take screenshots out of pure frustration, so you have to believe me on my word on that.
 </p>

 <p style="text-align: justify">